ropensci/hddtools/cran-comments.md

-This is a resubmission after adapting the package to include unit tests.
+This is a resubmission after adapting the package to make it suitable for inclusion in the ropensci framework.

 ---------------------------------